kanak3699/Ceiling-Fan/README.md

 ## Test Cases

-- The test cases are implemented sing JUnit testing framework.
+- The test cases are implemented using JUnit testing framework.